X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: X-ray Response and Charge Transport

 \subsection{Am-241 Measurement}

-To further demonstrate the thickness and full-depletion performance of the SiSeRO-CCD, we exposed the sensor to an $^{241}$Am source.
+To illustrate the response of the thick, fully depleted SiSeRO-CCD to higher-energy X-rays, we exposed the sensor to an $^{241}$Am source.
 Unlike the $^{55}$Fe measurement, which probes charge generated near the front surface of the CCD, the $^{241}$Am source emits higher-energy photons that interact over a broad range of depths in the 725~$\mu$m fully depleted silicon substrate.
-The relative reconstruction of the Np fluorescence complexes between 9--26~keV, together with the visible 59.5~keV $\gamma$ emission, provides a direct test of charge collection from the full sensor depth.
+The reconstructed Np fluorescence complexes between 9--26~keV, together with the visible 59.5~keV $\gamma$ emission, probe detector response across the full sensor volume.

 The $^{241}$Am source emits a prominent 59.5~keV $\gamma$-ray, along with a series of Np L-shell fluorescence X-rays produced following the decay of the daughter $^{237}$Np atom~\cite{Lepy_2008}.
 The $\alpha$ emission is attenuated before reaching the CCD by a thin kapton layer.
 Additional spectral features arise from the source capsule construction, which includes gold and silver foils~\cite{EckertZieglerCatalog2007}.
 These higher-energy emissions have longer absorption lengths in silicon and produce charge distributions spanning multiple pixels due to diffusion.
-Their successful reconstruction demonstrates that charge generated deep within the substrate is efficiently transported and collected.
+Their reconstruction is consistent with efficient transport and collection of charge generated throughout the thick silicon substrate.

 Data for this measurement were acquired using single-sample readout, with short sequential exposures to limit event pile-up.
 Before data processing, a row-wise overscan subtraction was applied to each image to remove the electronic baseline.
 Reconstructed charge clusters were calibrated to energy by anchoring digital units to the X-ray peaks between 9--26~keV.
 Given the increased interaction depth of the source emissions, charge generated by these higher energy X-rays is broadly diffused across multiple pixels.
 To generate a clean $^{241}$Am spectrum, cluster selection was limited to those that exhibited a circular profile, reducing contamination from overlapping events and extended charge clusters.